What to Plant in a Victory Garden

 Seeds Vs. Transplants

 Note that most seeds are best sown outside direction into the ground.
-But warm-weather plants such as tomatoes and peppers and eggplants are best started indoors under grow lights and transplanted when the soil is warm enough—or bought as small starter plants (also called transplants) from your local garden center or nursery and transplant in the ground.
-Having the nursery start your warm-weather plants is more expensive but they’re ready to go, which is especially important if you have a short growing season.
+But warm-weather plants such as tomatoes, peppers, and eggplants are best started indoors under grow lights and transplanted when the soil is warm enough—or bought as small starter plants (also called transplants) from your local garden center or nursery and transplanted in the ground.
+Having the nursery start your warm-weather plants is more expensive, but they’re ready to go, which is especially important if you have a short growing season.
 You want those tomatoes to turn red!

 Heirloom Vs. Hybrid Varieties

-Also, when you buy seeds, you will notice that their are both “heirloom” and “hybrid” varieties.
-Heirlooms are the classic “old-fashioned” varieties which are rich in flavor.
-A favorite heirloom tomato is “Cherokee Purple” which is meaty and full of rich flavor.
-The hybrids are bred to resist certain diseases or tolerate drought or ripen earlier.
+Also, when you buy seeds, you will notice that there are both “heirloom” and “hybrid” varieties.
+Heirlooms are the classic “old-fashioned” varieties that are rich in flavor.
+A favorite heirloom tomato is “Cherokee Purple”, which is meaty and full of rich flavor.
+The hybrids are bred to resist certain diseases, tolerate drought, or ripen earlier.
 Feel free to experiment to discover the varieties that work for you.

 See 20 of my favorite heirloom varieties.